 Model Owner:

+The FIS SecurLock Predict integrates the FICO Falcon platform to enhance its fraud detection and prevention capabilities as FIS leverages the FICO Falcon Fraud product to score transactions.

-The training dataset consists of random samples of the US Credit and Debit Consortium data.
+With respect to FICO Falcon, the training dataset consists of random samples of the US Credit and Debit Consortium data.
 Samples are appropriately sized to provide a statistically representative sample.

-In FICO Falcon the transaction and demographic data is sampled using 100% of the fraud accounts in the fraud file and a sample of the non-fraud accounts.
+FICO doesn’t publish the sampling for the model; however, it is common to take 100% fraud account

+level and 2% non-fraud account level as a starting point in the development of the model.
+More or less data will

+be used based on the requirements of the build, such as wanting to have more non-fraud exemplars for

+development of additional FICO model technologies such as Adaptive Analytics and Global Intelligent Profiles.

 2.1.3.4 Data Transformations

 Provide a description of, and rationale for, operations/calculations on raw data, such as scaling, forming data segments, averaging, or combining data from multiples sources (for example, to calculate charge-off rates) in order to produce model development-ready data.